Leopard geckos are insectivores, which means that they eat bugs. No vegetables, fruit, or meat – they’re just crazy for

 Leopard geckos readily drink water from a dish, so fresh water must be available.
 Use a heavy ceramic dish so it can’t be spilled, but not deep enough that your gecko could potentially drown in it.
 If the dish spills or splashes, clean it up ASAP.

-Do not use distilled, softened, or filtered water!
-Tap water (assuming that it’s safe for humans to drink) contains minerals vital to your gecko’s health.
+Do not use distilled or softened water!
+Tap, spring, and even filtered water (assuming that it’s safe for humans to drink) contains minerals vital to your gecko’s health.
 Yes, this means you might have to deal with buildup in the water dish, but it’s worth it — and can be easily prevented with regular cleaning.
 Here’s why.